danboyle8637/fww/src/content/WhatWeDo/Reason2Card.md

 path: /beginner-workouts-to-advanced/
 ---

-Get stronger... burn more fat... **see restuls FASTER** by doing workouts built for your fitness level.
+Get stronger... burn more fat... **see results FASTER** by doing workouts built for your fitness level.